Tuesday, May 5, 2020

 Blackberry Crumb Cobbler

 A few years back, I was feeling a little nostalgic for those days when blackberry picking was a common thing that children did, so I planted two thornless blackberry bushes I purchased from Cottage Farms on QVC.
-I think I've had them for three summers and those things have been producing like crazy!
-If you decide to plant some here's two things I have learned.

-The first year they grew like mad.
-Beautiful canes full of greenery everywhere but not a single blossom or berry in sight.
-Once it froze here, I thought I'd lost them, but I just left them be and lo and behold once spring rolled around, out sprouted new growth from those canes I thought were dead and here came the blooms and berries - in early spring, followed by more in late summer.
+When we had one of those, I thought I'd lost my bushes, but I just left them be and lo and behold once spring rolled around, out sprouted new growth from those canes I thought were dead and here came the blooms and berries - in early spring, followed by more in late summer.

-The other thing, is that these plants spread and are somewhat invasive, so you'll want to keep them under control and use some trellises {affil link} to guide them along, as well as cut back on the old canes as they die off.
+Another thing, is that these plants spread and are somewhat invasive, so you'll want to keep them under control and use some trellises {affil link} to guide them along, as well as cut back on the old canes as they die off.
 What started off as 2 small plants, now take up a swath of 26 feet by 4 feet all along my patio and deck.

-Oh wait.
-I just remembered one other thing.
 If you pick your berries in the early morning, they will keep longer in the fridge.

 Now I love blackberries, but these two plants give me more berries than I need and after snacking on a bunch, making several cobblers, dumplings, some preserves, fried pies, even some ice cream {still working on that} and anything else I can think of, there are still some that make their way to the freezer.

-Here's another cobbler for you to try.
+Here's another cobbler for you to try!

 We Need Your Help!
 There's no paywall here on Deep South Dish - recipes, step by step photos and printables are free and available at no cost to our readers, however, advertising featured on the blog helps to pay for the groceries.
 If you enjoy the blog but you're using an ad blocker, please consider whitelisting Deep South Dish so I can keep the blog going!